decadecity/coding_test/README.md

 # Shopping basket coding test

-This is a basic shopping cart for a coding test.
-As it's the minimum needed to meet the brief in the time I allowed it's not going to scale in it's current form to a full e-commerce application but it's an MVP that is structured in such a way that it can be iterated on.
+This is a basic shopping cart for a front end playground.
+It's not going to scale in it's current form to a full e-commerce application but it's an MVP that is structured in such a way that it can be iterated on.

-It's written using VanillaJS (and lodash for some utility methods).
-It uses CommonJS modules with mocha tests and is bundled using webpack so it runs in the browser.
-Further information can be found in comments in the source code.

-As no UI design was supplied I have put in place a basic wire-frame sketch UI.

 ## Project structure